Black Coffee (DJ): 2009–2011: Home Brewed

 In 2009, Maphumulo released his third album, Home Brewed, featuring Ringo Madlingozi, Zonke, Hugh Masekela, Zakes Bantwini and others.

 Between 2009 and 2010, new releases from Culoe de Song, Tumelo and Zakes Bantwini achieved gold and platinum sales.

 In 2010, he tried to make it to Guinness Book of World Records when he performed for 60 hours non-stop at Maponya Mall, Soweto.
 He also won two awards in the categories of Best Urban Dance Album and Best Male Artist at the 2010 South African Music Awards.

 In 2011, Africa Rising was launched at Moses Mabhida Stadium in Durban.
 It included a live band and 24-piece orchestra in front of an audience of about 8,000 people and was filmed for the Africa Rising DVD.
 That year saw four other releases including Culoe de Song's "Elevation", Sai & Ribatones "Here and Now," Boddhi Satva's "Invocation" and the label's "Soulistic Music Cuts."

 2012–2013: Africa Rising

 In 2012, the "Africa Rising" DVD and triple-CD sold double platinum in a space of a month.
 Maphumulo featured different artists on the album, such as Bucie and soulful musician Toshi Tikolo on the song "Buya."

-In 2013, he performed internationally at locations such as Southport Weekender, Panoroma Bar, Circoloco, Boiler Room.
+In 2013, he performed internationally at locations such as Southport Weekender, Panorama Bar, Circoloco, Boiler Room.
 He also participated in music conferences like ADE and RBMA in Johannesburg.
 That same year, he was involved in notable collaborations with musical group Mi Casa and house duo Black Motion.
 He also became one of the key speakers on his friend Vusi Thembekwayo's tour.
 In South Africa, he was featured in November 2013 in the Destiny Man edition of Destiny.